cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     currently using (namely 1.20.3 or 1.19.5).

 !!!
 Warning
-    Everytime you are upgrading to a higher minor release, make sure you go through the release notes and upgrade instructions of all the intermediate minor releases.
+    Every time you are upgrading to a higher minor release, make sure you go through the release notes and upgrade instructions of all the intermediate minor releases.
 For example, if you want to move from 1.19.x to 1.21, make sure you go through the release notes